jumpwire-ai/shmoocon-ctf-2023/README.md

 This is the setup and code for the challenges from JumpWire's Shmoocon 2023 CTF.

-If you'd like to read details about the event, it's detailed [here](https://jumpwire.io/blog/how-to-run-a-ctf)
+If you'd like to read more about the event, it's detailed [here](https://jumpwire.io/blog/how-to-run-a-ctf)

 ## Structure